20tab/UnrealEnginePython/README.md

 # How and Why ?

-This is a plugin embedding a whole Python VM (both versions 3.x [the default and suggested one] and 2.7) In Unreal Engine 4 (both the editor and runtime).
+This is a plugin embedding a whole Python VM (versions 3.x [the default and suggested one] and 2.7) In Unreal Engine 4 (both the editor and runtime).

-It includes the mapping of Actors, Pawns, Characters and Components to python classes, editor scripting and a lot more.
+The Python VM tries to give easy access to all of the UE4 internal api + its reflection system.
+This means you can use the plugin to write other plugins, to automate tasks and to implement gameplay elements.

 It is not meant as a way to avoid blueprints or c++ but as a good companion to them (albeit reducing the amount of c++ required for coding a game could be an interesting thing ;)

 Another funny feature is that you can change your python code even after the project has been packaged.
 You can potentially build a completely new game from an already packaged one.

-The plugin automatically adds an actor class (PyActor), a pawn class (PyPawn), a character class (PyCharacter) and a component class (PythonComponent).
+In addition to this, the plugin automatically adds an actor class (PyActor), a pawn class (PyPawn), a character class (PyCharacter) and a component class (PythonComponent) for "gentle" integration of python in your games.

-They are available in your editor once you load the plugin.
-In the development menu, you get access to the 'PythonConsole' too (you can use it to trigger python commands directly from the editor)
+In the development menu, you get access to the 'PythonConsole' too, you can use it to trigger python commands directly from the editor.

 All of the exposed engine features are under the 'unreal_engine' virtual module (it is completely coded in c into the plugin, so do not expect to run 'import unreal_engine' from a standard python shell)